 - Made of Explodium: Said vampire then leaps out of a window and explodes.

 - New Media Are Evil: Keyes' UltraWeb is an obvious stand in for the Internet.
 You know, until it starts teleporting people to cyberspace and letting monsters become real.

-- Remember the New Guy: On some episodes a character that Johnny seems to know for a long time appears out of nowhere and they act like everything is the same.
-Though more often than not expect these characters to have the live expectancy of a Red Shirt.
+- On some episodes, a character that Johnny seems to know for a long time appears out of nowhere and they act like everything is the same.
+Though more often than not, expect these characters to have the life expectancy of a Red Shirt.

 - Thrown Out the Airlock: The ultimate fate of Big Bad Kieran Keyes.

 - Unhand Them, Villain!: Played very straight in the pilot episode.
 A member of the group hiding weapons prototypes from corrupt government officials planning to sell them to America's enemies is kidnapped and dangled off the side of the Golden Gate Bridge.McDermott: (after having given up the info they want) Will you let me go now?Krueger: Certainly. (to henchman) Let him go.McDermott: AAAAAAAUUUGGGGHHH!!!!

 - Wham Episode: Johnny's father dies in the premiere of the second season.
 Making it a personal vendetta against Keyes.

 - What Kind of Lame Power Is Heart, Anyway?: Well let's see, a few people struck by lightning have gained Astral Projection, Psychic Powers, and Mind Rape.
 Where our hero gains the ability to... hear evil thoughts.
 Though in certain instances this could become Heart Is an Awesome Power, as in a fight due to his opponent's actions being created by evil thoughts, it pretty much tells him what his opponent will do next.